 The decision by the Army to build the Buckner building at Camp Sullivan in the town of Whittier* was not by accident.
 Its proximity to Anchorage, the year-round ice-free port, and heavy fog cover for much of the year presented positive conditions for military operations.

-[ Sidebar: Another Army relic from Camp Sullivan: The Hoge Building.
+[ Sidebar: Another Army relic from Camp Sullivan: The Hodge Building.

 The one-time military housing complex is now a condominium building (map).
 It serves as Whittier’s largest housing complex (approximately 196 units) and it contain the largest concentration of the city’s year-round residents.